 However, it is emphasised that the circumstances of each case are different.
 The court will consider factors such as the offender’s personal circumstances, and further evaluate the sentence imposed.
 An accused person’s plea of guilt, presence of a mental disorder, or remorse are mitigating factors that may be taken into account.

 What if I think I am in trouble?

-If you have been charged with outrage of modesty, we urge you to consult a lawyer immediately.
+If you have been charged with the outrage of modesty, we urge you to consult a lawyer immediately.
 Our experienced criminal defense lawyers at Gloria James-Civetta & Co can assist in both pre-trial and trial stages.